paullabonne/BayesMultiMode/README.md

 ### Using BayesMultiMode for both MCMC estimation and mode inference

-`BayesMultiMode` provides a very flexible and efficient MCMC estimation approach : it handles mixtures with unknown number of components and supports a comprehensive range of mixture distributions, both continuous and discrete.
+`BayesMultiMode` provides a very flexible and efficient MCMC estimation approach : it handles mixtures with unknown number of components through the sparse finite mixture approach of Malsiner-Walli, Fruhwirth-Schnatter, and Grun (2016) and supports a comprehensive range of mixture distributions, both continuous and discrete.

 #### Estimation